rcr/rirc/README.md

 ## Configuring:

-Configure rirc by editing `config.h`
+Configure rirc by editing `config.h`.
+Defaults are in `config.def.h`

 ## Building:
 rirc requires the latest version of GNU gperf to compile.